 Sure, it can be fun to eat pizza for every meal or dessert for breakfast when you are away from your parents and creating your own life, but eating unhealthy meals will eventually come back to haunt you.
 Remember, you are choosing to go to college to prepare for a successful life and career, so you can also empower yourself by eating healthy.

 Think of food as fuel.
-Whatever you put into your body is helping you function at the highest level for your classes and activities.
+Whatever you put into your body helps you function at the highest level for your classes and activities.
 Eat a balanced diet that works for you, complete with fruits and vegetables, protein, and healthy carbohydrates.
-Of course you can splurge on some snacks every now and then, but do yourself a favor and enjoy desserts and junk food in moderation.
+Of course, you can splurge on some snacks now and then, but do yourself a favor and enjoy desserts and junk food in moderation.
 Your body will thank you!

 Exercise Daily, Even If It Means Walking to Class